Prabowo Subianto: Military

-Shortly after his inauguration, Prabowo began advocating for a "total people's war" doctrine for Indonesia's national defense.
-In realization to this, he formed the Reserve Component on 7 October 2021 and appointed TV presenter Deddy Corbuzier as the reserve component ambassador to boost recruitment.
+Shortly after his inauguration, Prabowo began advocating for a "total people's war" doctrine for Indonesia's national defence.
+In realisation to this, he formed the Reserve Component on 7 October 2021 and appointed TV presenter Deddy Corbuzier as the reserve component ambassador to boost recruitment.

-Considering that some of the TNI's equipment is old, Prabowo has made efforts to continue modernizing military capabilities.
-He believes that long-term planning, based on the assumption that the defense budget is fixed at 0.8% of Indonesia's GDP, will enable Indonesia to purchase the most advanced weapons and build a domestic defense industry.
+Considering that some of the TNI's equipment is old, Prabowo has made efforts to continue modernising military capabilities.
+He believes that long-term planning, based on the assumption that the defence budget is fixed at 0.8% of Indonesia's GDP, will enable Indonesia to purchase the most advanced weapons and build a domestic defence industry.
 The plan, which emerged to the public not long after the sinking of the KRI Nanggala submarine, became a hot debate because the proposed figure reached Rp 1,700 trillion (Rp 1.7 quadrillion) or Rp 68 trillion per year.

-Prabowo utilized the certainty of the defense budget to acquire advanced weaponry that the TNI had never possessed.
+Prabowo utilised the certainty of the defence budget to acquire advanced weaponry that the TNI had never possessed.
 He plans to significantly expand Indonesia's domestic capacity to manufacture ammunition, as the country's current production capability is only 450 million rounds per year, despite an annual demand of one billion rounds.
 For the Indonesian Air Force, Prabowo is looking to strengthen Indonesia's military by acquiring newer fighter aircraft such as General Dynamics F-16 Fighting Falcons and Dassault Rafales from the US and France while in the same time buying new transport aircraft such as Airbus A400M Atlas and newer Lockheed Martin C-130J Super Hercules.
 For the Indonesian Navy, Prabowo signed contracts for newer surface combatants such as Arrowhead 140 and FREMM while exploring possible local production on the Scorpene class submarines under PAL Indonesia.
 He also ordered 500 Pindad Maung light utility vehicles in 2020.

 He also led renegotiation attempts regarding on the payment of the KAI KF-21 Boramae fighter program after his predecessor, Ryamizard Ryacudu stalled the payment of Indonesia's shares in the program.
 He later attended the launch of the aircraft prototype together with South Korean President Moon Jae-in representing Indonesia.

 On 20 April 2022, together with Minister of State Owned Enterprise Erick Thohir, Prabowo strengthened the Indonesian defence industry by consolidating PT Len, Pindad, PAL Indonesia, Indonesian Aerospace and PT Dahana into a single holding, Defend ID.